-More than twenty-five years after the enactment of the 1964 Civil Rights Act employment discrimination on the basis of race, color, religion, sex, or national origin remains a serious national problem.
-Too many instances of discrimination go unpunished under current law, in large part because victims of discrimination cannot afford the heavy costs imposed by current law on victims of discrimination who seek to bring employment discrimination complaints, especially given the limited remedies afforded victims of discrimination under Title VII.
-More, not less, needs to be done to redress victims of employment discrimination and to reduce the amount of discrimination.
-It is with this conviction that the U.S. Commission on Civil Rights considers The Civil Rights Act of 1990 currently before Congress.
+More than 25 years after the enactment of the 1964 Civil Rights Act, employment discrimination on the basis of race, color, religion, sex, or national origin remains a serious national problem.
+Too many instances of discrimination go unpunished under current law, in large part because many of those who suffer invidious discrimination cannot afford the heavy costs imposed by current law on persons who seek to bring employment discrimination complaints, especially given the limited remedies afforded under Title VII.
+More, not less, needs to be done to provide redress to persons who have been harmed by employment discrimination and to reduce the amount of discrimination in employment.
+It is with this conviction that the U.S. Commission on Civil Rights considers the Civil Rights Act of 1990 currently before Congress.